BELONOVSKII/AlfaHack/README.md

 ## TL;DR
 Tune + fit 7 models on selected features.
 Each model is a mean blend on 5 stratified folds.
-Blend the best model with the model staked on the oof predictions.
+Blend the best model with the model staked on the selected features + oof predictions.

 ## Repository structure
 ```